The International Criminal Court issues an arrest warrant for Putin

 The move by the criminal court at the Hague marked a significant, rare step, requesting the arrest of a sitting world leader, analysts said.

-Russia is not a party to the court and a Foreign Ministry spokeswoman said there's no significance to this arrest warrant.
-Ukraine called it "historic."
+Russia is not a party to the court and officials said there's no significance to this arrest warrant.

+"The very question itself is outrageous and unacceptable," Kremlin spokesman Dmitry Peskov said.
+"Russia, as a number of other states, does not recognize the jurisdiction of this court, and therefore any of its decisions are for the Russian Federation from a legal point of view insignificant."

-Russian officials have not denied the arrival of Ukrainian children in Russia, but have previously characterized the children centers as part of a large humanitarian project for abandoned, war-traumatized orphans.
+Russian officials have not denied the arrival of Ukrainian children in the country, but have previously characterized the children centers as part of a large humanitarian project for abandoned, war-traumatized orphans.

 ICC President Piotr Hofmanski said the judges decided to make these warrants public to try to deter further crimes.